Day 1 Arrival in Bunclody

 Day 9 Enniskerry - Marlay Park, Dublin22 Km 6-8 Hrs 520 Metres

-Day 10 Departure from Dublin
+Day 10 Depart the Dublin Area

 There are regular bus and train services to Dublin City Centre and to Dublin Airport.
 We will be happy to provide further details upon request.